lamamyf/-Block-Cipher-Cryptosystem/README.md

 # Block Cipher Cryptosystem

 This project was developed for SWE 314 — Software Security Engineering, Fall 2019.
-This project represents our efforts in designing and implementing a novel cryptosystem, showcasing various cryptographic techniques in Java.
+It represents our efforts in designing and implementing a novel cryptosystem, showcasing various cryptographic techniques in Java.

 ## Project Overview